Morris and Barbara->Barbara Rembering the Past->1943

 This was right during World Was ll.
 Daddy invested his money in the chenille business and was very successful and made a lot of money.
 He did all of this while he was going to school, building and preaching at the Prior Street Baptist Mission and making a living for our family.

 I went to Clark Howell School in the 6th grade.
 It was miserable year.
 It was very, very different from the schools in the north and I had many problems and no friends this year.
-One thing we were never taught to say "yes mame or yes sir" so I constantly got into trouble with the teacher for not answering her right.
-So I finally decided not to talk at all in class, but I was a good student otherwise and got good grades, but I hated that year.
-Sue and I started playing with paper dolls and we had boxes of them and would spend all of our allowances each week on new ones.
-At recess I never joined in the games, just sat off to myself.
+One thing we were never taught to say "yes mam or yes sir" so I constantly got into trouble with the teacher for not answering her right.
+So I finally decided not to talk at all in class, at recess I never joined in the games, just sat off to myself.
+But I was a good student otherwise and got good grades, but I hated that year.

 I still remember the song we sang at our 6th grade graduation.
 It went like this: